University Aircraft Policy

-- Charter aircraft must provide evidence of a current aircraft carrier certificate, under FAR Part 135.
+- Charter aircraft must provide evidence of a current aircraft carrier certificate, under FAA Part 135.

-- Donor aircraft may be reimbursed for expenses incurred on the trip in accordance with paragraph 91.501(d), as agreed upon before scheduling the trip.
+- Donor aircraft may be reimbursed for expenses incurred on the trip in accordance with paragraph 91.501(d) of FAA Guidelines, as agreed upon before scheduling the trip.

 The insurance shall include the following:

-- Kansas Board of Regents and the University of Kansas shall be named as additional insured with respect to the operations of the aircraft owner/operator.
+- The Kansas Board of Regents and the University of Kansas or affiliate entities must be named as additional insured with respect to the operations of the aircraft owner/operator.

-- The insurance company shall agree to waive all rights of subrogation with respect to physical damage to the aircraft in favor of Kansas Board of Regent and the University of Kansas.
+- The insurance company must agree to waive all rights of subrogation with respect to physical damage to the aircraft in favor of Kansas Board of Regents and the University of Kansas or affiliate entities.

-- The insurer agrees to provide thirty (30) days advance written notice of cancelation to Kansas Board of Regents and the University of Kansas.
+- The insurer agrees to provide thirty (30) days advance written notice of cancelation to the Kansas Board of Regents and the University of Kansas or affiliate entities.

 225 Strong Hall